ArminKardan/quickengine/1-12-qe-back.md

     app,
     cat,
     expid,
-    topuser, // Developer of the microservice
-    middleuser, // User in the microservice
+    topuser, // Developer of the Admin Panel middleuser, // User in the Admin Panel lang,
-    lang,
     path,
     pageid,